EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 or rerun the manual installation as explained above.

-Please follow the update procedure for any configured EOxServer instances in case of a major version upgrade.
+Please carefully follow the :ref:`upgrade procedure <Upgrade>` corresponding to your version numbers for any configured EOxServer instances in case of a major version upgrade.

 .. _Creating an Instance: